wireapp/wire-server/docs/src/understand/sft.rst

 For one-to-one calls, these messages are sent between clients as `E2EE` messages, using the same encryption as text messages.

-In the case of conference calls, `SDP` messages are sent as `HTTPS` messages between a client and a Selective Forwarding TURN (SFT) server.
+In the case of conference calls, `SDP` messages are sent as `HTTPS` messages between a client `A`nd a Selective Forwarding TURN (SFT) server.

 Media transport
 ...............